openshift-labs/lab-couchbase-operator/workshop/content/exercises/01-operator-prerequisites.md

 NextPage: 02-creating-the-cluster
 ---

 The Couchbase operator is a piece of software that listen for requests and performs standard operations on the database cluster.
 This ensures that the user can focus on usage of the database instead of spending an inordinate amount of time performing administration duties.
 You can think of OpenShift operators as automated administration software agents.

 The Couchbase operator is installed into a project to monitor requests to create a Couchbase cluster.
 The operator can only be deployed and setup by a cluster admin of the OpenShift cluster.
 For this reason, the operator has already been installed into a project that is ready for you to use.

- The user you are running the workshop as, has been delegated the appropriate roles to allow it to create a Couchbase cluster.
+ The user you are running the workshop as has been delegated the appropriate roles to allow it to create a Couchbase cluster.

 To validate that your user has been granted the appropriate roles, you can use the `oc auth can-i` command to see whether you can create the custom resource definition (CRD) objects the Couchbase operator responds to.